DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

 quantity.
 Even a coin containing valuable metal may be considered fiat currency if its face value is higher than its market value as metal’.

-What’s supposed to be wrong with fiat money?
-This is an age-old canard for ideologues to the right of economic libertarians; it’s one of the favored talking points of the Paul clan.[^30] The supposed problem with fiat currency is that it makes impossible one of the three functions of
+What is supposed to be wrong with fiat money?
+This is an age-old story for ideologues to the right of economic libertarians; it’s one of the favored talking points of the Paul clan.[^30] The supposed problem with fiat currency is that it makes impossible one of the three functions of